badrap/devcontainers-demo/README.md

 - Devcontainer configuration in [.devcontainer](./.devcontainer) subdirectory.
 For more information about devcontainers, see [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).
 - A custom [`Dockerfile`](.devcontainer/Dockerfile).
 Another option is to use [pre-built devcontainer images](https://github.com/devcontainers/images).
 - The local profile directory is persisted between container rebuilds.
+Handy with e.g. Claude Code!
 - Local Chromium installed inside the container for end-to-end testing.
 - `.npmrc` file that disables install scripts with `ignore-scripts=true`.